Basim03/Basim03/README.md

 # Welcome to My Profile! 👋

 Hey there!
-I'm [Basim (pronounced ba sim)], and this is my GitHub profile.
+I'm Basim (pronounced ba sim), and this is my GitHub profile.
 I'm passionate about technology, coding, and continuous learning.
 Here, you'll find a glimpse of who I am, my skills, and the projects I'm working on.
 Feel free to connect and explore.

 ## About Me 🧑‍💻

-I'm a [undergrad student], currently studying in [Chandigarh University].
-My journey in the world of tech started when [i was introduced to java in 2017 and also when muy uncle bought the first iphone 3 in 2008 , from there then things got me curious and had me pondering].
+I'm an undergrad student, currently studying in Chandigarh University.
+My journey in the world of tech started when i was introduced to java in 2017 by my school and also when my uncle bought the first iphone 3 in 2008 , from there then things got me curious and had me pondering.
 Since then, I've been exploring different aspects of technology and embracing the ever-evolving digital landscape.

 ## Skills 🚀